 ISTPs are highly independent, and as a result, neither they feel comfortable in confined situations nor do they prefer to be controlled in one way or another.

 ISTP personality types often do not like to share their emotions with people.
-They do not open up very easily and certainly not to all or even most of the others.
+They do not open up easily and certainly not to all or even most others.

 However, they do enjoy listening to other people’s thoughts and understanding their emotions.